Keto Chocolate Chia Pudding (Vegan and Sugar-Free)

 Here's what a blended chocolate chia pudding looks like:

-chocolate chia pudding in glass cups with spoon
+blended chocolate chia mousse in glass cups with spoon.

 How Long Does Chia Pudding Last in the fridge?